-Sauerkraut has to be the easiest fermentation out there.
+Sauerkraut has to be the easiest fermented food to make out there.
 In fact it is unbelievably easy.
 Just check out the step-by-step instructions below.
-The process of lactic acid fermentation transforms salt and cabbage into sauerkraut!

 Want to learn more?
-Join us at our upcoming Fermentation Workshop where you will make sauerkraut, kimchi, kombucha, sourdough bread, and keffir sour ‘cream’!
+Join us at an upcoming Fermentation Workshop where you will make sauerkraut, kimchi, kombucha, lacto-fermented pickles, and sourdough bread!

-- 1 head of cabbage, cored and finely chopped.
-Can be green or red cabbage or a mix.
+- 1 head of cabbage (red,green, or mixed), cored and finely chopped.

-- Miscellaneous vegetables such as carrots, onions, celery (optional).
-About 1/2 cup.
+- 1/2 cup of miscellaneous vegetables such as carrots, onions, celery (optional).

 - 1 teaspoon caraway or fennel seeds (optional)

-- Bang the kraut around with a potato masher, or meat tenderizer, or, my favourite method, squeeze it with your hands!
+- Bang the kraut around with a potato masher, or meat tenderizer, or squeeze it with your hands!
 The mixture will start to soften and get moist (the salt is drawing the moisture out of the veggies).
-Keep massaging until it is fairly soft – about 2 minutes.
+Keep massaging until it is fairly soft – this may take a while – up to 10 minutes.

 - Pack the mixture into a clean jar or crock pot, using the end of a wooden spoon to really force it down.
 Pour any brine into the jar.
 The brine (the mixture of water and salt) should rise above the cabbage mixture.